BenDaMan88/Fluid-Simulator/README.md

 The main jar file included, Fluid_Sim_v5-29-2017.jar, holds program and can be run. **Note to run the program Java3D must be installed on your machine.**

+This Program is based off of the ideas and program **Atoms In Motion** created by Scott Johnson.

 ![alt text](https://github.com/BenDaMan88/Fluid-Simulator/blob/master/Main_screen.PNG)